 HISTORIC WINTERSBURG in HUNTINGTON BEACH , CALIFORNIA

-歴史 In the late 1800s, the small agricultural community of Wintersburg Village was born.
+歴史 HISTORY In the late 1800s, the small agricultural community of Wintersburg Village was born.
 While the daily life of Huntington Beach swirls around it, what is left of Historic Wintersburg tells the story of old California, immigrants seeking the American dream, agriculture, faith, and of California's Japanese Americans.

 Wednesday, February 8, 2012